 Interacting with our readers is a high priority, and that’s where Amy comes in.
 By answering the comments on the blog Amy helps our readers find the information they need.

 Amy is an amateur yogi, herb and vegetable gardener, Ted Talk addict, and nature lover!
-Her educational background is in child development.
-Amy is now a student at the Institute for Integrative Nutrition and looks forward to adding some punch to her new found passions!
+Her educational background is in child and media studies and her graduate work was through a fellowship from the Corporation For Public Broadcasting.
+Amy is also a graduate of the Institute for Integrative Nutrition and continues to build upon her nutrition credentials.
 Amy currently resides in Charlotte, NC with her husband and 2 young boys.

 Shawn Keller, Facebook and Pinterest Moderator

 Shawn was born and raised in Northern California.
 When she was 18, she moved to Florida and it’s a good thing she did because that’s where she met her husband!
 After 7 years in the Sunshine State, they decided it was time for change.
 They packed up their stuff, put their finger on the map, and ended up landing in Charlotte, NC.
 Shawn has always had an interest in health and fitness, but it was when she became pregnant with her first child that she really started to feel passionate about eating real food.

 Shawn’s main responsibility is answering reader questions on our Facebook wall.
 Just like with the blog comments and emails it got to the point where FB questions would start going unanswered if I didn’t get some help!
 And it’s important to me that everyone gets the responses they need.
 Shawn also manages our Pinterest page and helps with incoming emails when the volume is high.

 Shawn stays busy with three kids (a 6 year old boy, a 4 year old girl and a very busy 2 year old boy), a dog, and last, but not least, a husband.
 Her weekends are usually filled with running the kids to their various sporting events.
 When she does have free time, she loves to bike and hike.
 Really, anything outside makes her happy :) Shawn also loves to cook and bake, so you can often find her in the kitchen.